osinfra-io/gitbook-docs/product-guides/google-cloud-platform/landing-zone/google-cloud-networking.md

 ---
 description: >-
-  A common network resource layer that aligns with our Google Cloud landing zone platform design.
+  A standard network resource layer that aligns with our Google Cloud landing zone platform design.
 A landing zone should be a prerequisite to deploying enterprise workloads in a cloud environment.
 ---

 # Networking

-This layer provides common networking resources like VPCs, VPNs, DNS, NATs, and more to platform teams.
+This layer provides platform teams with common networking resources like VPCs, VPNs, DNS, NATs, and more.
 It's a lower-level layer and, in most cases, isn't geared toward stream-aligned teams.
 Terraform manages it and provides a consistent experience for developers to consume common resources.

-Providing several common services across an organization is key to enabling fast flow and removing low-level tasks for teams.
+Providing several standard services across an organization is critical to enabling fast flow and removing low-level tasks for teams.
 Things like VPCs, VPNs, DNS, and NATs can take up a lot of development time when the cloud resources they want to use require them.

 ## CIDR Blocks